-In Galatians 3:27, Paul uses the phrase “put on” in reference to clothing oneself in Christ: have clothed yourselves NIV; like putting on new clothes NLT; have clothed yourselves NASV.
+In Galatians 3:27, Paul uses the phrase “put on” in reference to clothing oneself in Christ: “have clothed yourselves”; ”like putting on new clothes”; “have clothed yourselves.”

-Obviously, it is important as New Testament believers living by faith that we “put on” the new self “created to be like God in true righteousness and holiness” (Eph.
-4:24), so that the world will know our true identity in him and be drawn to the light of the gospel message.
+Obviously, it’s important as New Testament believers that we “put on” the new self “created to be like God in true righteousness and holiness” (Eph.
+4:24), so that the world will know our true identity in Him and be drawn to the light of the gospel message.

-It is grievous to see so much divisiveness, discord, racial tension, immorality, hatred, and wickedness in the world.
+My spirit is grieved seeing so much divisiveness, discord, racial tension, immorality, hatred, and wickedness in the world.
 The Church has the answer if we would only come out of our religious traditions.
 In the Book of Revelation the Lord had much to say to the seven churches and it wasn’t all pleasing.

 At the end of Revelation 3, where as a part of the severe letter to Laodicea, Christ points out that the church in Laodicea was wealthy in temporal terms, but the in spiritual terms had no clothes:

 “For you say, I am rich, I have prospered, and I need nothing, not realizing that you are wretched, pitiable, poor, blind, and naked.
 I counsel you to buy from me gold refined by fire, so that you may be rich, and white garments so that you may clothe yourself and the shame of your nakedness may not be seen . . .”
 (Rev. 3:17-18).